curriculumio/arduino/binary-counter.md

 	}
 }
 ```
 Now define the `void loop()` body.
 Depending on the integer `i`, call `displayPattern(int led3, int led2, int led1, int led0)` on the corresponding binary representation of `i`.
-For example, an `i` value of `3` would yield the call `displayPattern(0,0,1,1);` (recall from the lesson on binary counting that this representation is Big Endian).
-Then increment `i` by one; `i` must also be reset to `0` when it reaches `16`.
+For example, an `i` value of `3` would yield the call `displayPattern(0,0,1,1);`.
+Then increment `i` by one. `i` must also be reset to `0` when it reaches `16`.
 Finally, add a one second delay so that our counter will increment once per second.
 Switch-case will be useful here, but conditional branching can also be used.
 The switch-case approach is shown below.
 ```c
 void loop() {
 	switch(i) {